MvRens/Tapeti/docs/tapeticmd.rst

 -e, --exchange
   If specified publishes to the originating exchange using the original routing key.
 By default these are ignored and the message is published directly to the originating queue.

+--skip <count>
+  Number of messages in the input to skip.
+Useful if a previous import was interrupted.

+-n <count>, --maxcount <count>
+  Maximum number of messages to import.
+If not specified all messages are imported.

 -s <method>, --serialization <method>
   The method used to serialize the message for import or export.
 Valid options: SingleFileJSON, EasyNetQHosepipe.
 Defaults to SingleFileJSON.
 See Serialization methods below for more information.